controlplaneio/simulator/README.md

 # Simulator

 A distributed systems and infrastructure simulator for attacking and debugging
-Kubernetes: <code>simulator</code> creates a kuberntes cluster for you in your AWS account; runs scenarios which misconfigure it and/or leave it vulnerable to compromise and trains you in mitigating against these vulnerabilities.
+Kubernetes: <code>simulator</code> creates a Kubernetes cluster for you in your AWS account; runs scenarios which misconfigure it and/or leave it vulnerable to compromise and trains you in mitigating against these vulnerabilities.